Section 27: General power to amend specification after grant

 r.35(6) is also relevant

-[ Litigation Section will decide whether or not to require a new specification under r.35(6).
-If the amendments are to be effected in the Office, this should be done by Litigation Section. ]
+[ RAPS will decide whether or not to require a new specification under r.35(6).
+If the amendments are to be effected in the Office, this should be done by RAPS. ]

 Where a fresh specification has been supplied as referred to in paragraph 27.18, the original specification is not cancelled but certificates are placed on the dossier for both old and new specifications.
 The certificate relating to the old specification will read: